Skip to main content

 Dual-Port VRRP Static – Provider-independent IP

 This configuration requires a routed network set up, and allows you to use your own Public IP addresses for the LAN.
-Equinix needs to originate the Public IP addresses, which must be a minimum of IPv4 /24 or IPv6 /48.
-The default WAN IP addresses assigned are /29 (for IPv4) and /64 (for IPv6).
+Your subnets must be a minimum of /24 for IPv4 addresses or /48 for IPv6 addresses.
+You must also have created a Route Origin Authorization (ROA) in an IRR database as described in Provider Independent IP Space.

 Protection switching is where your equipment switches based on monitoring hello messages.
 You provide the multi-access network (Layer 2 switching) required for VRRP advertisements between the primary router and the client.